-• Qt version >= 5.5 [GUI components only];
+• Qt version >= 5.5 (but not Qt 6) [GUI components only];

 and optionally:

 - libTIFF version >= 4.0 (for TIFF support);

 - FFTW version >= 3.0 (for improved performance in certain applications, currently only mrdegibbs);

 - libpng (for PNG support).

 The instructions below list the most common ways to install these dependencies on Linux, macOS, and Windows platforms.